gvwilson/rsdx/src/parse/index.md

 [%inc parse.py pattern=func:load %]

+---

+## Finite State Machine

 -   Splitting is the hardest part
--   We can be in one of four states
+-   Manage complexity with a a [%g fsm "finite state machine" %]
-    -   Reading header
+    1. Reading header
-    -   Searching for body
+    2. Searching for body
-    -   Reading body
+    3. Reading body
-    -   Done
+    4. Done
 -   Use an enumeration to keep track of these

 [%inc parse.py pattern=class:State %]

+---

+## Structure

 -   As we process each line
     -   Break down cases based on current state